-JUMP DIRECTLY TO RECIPEHow do you make super-moist potatoes vegan and dairy free?
+How do you make super-moist potatoes vegan and dairy free?

-Roasted Garlic Mashed Potatoes recipe tips and tricks:
+About Roasted Garlic Mashed Potatoes ingredients:

 - If you don’t want to take the time to roast the garlic, just steam them along with the potatoes, as in this Vegan Shepherd’s Pie recipe.